casassg/events-landing/_posts/2018-09-12-Travel-Grants.md

 author: Cecilia Mauceri
 ---

 So you've been accepted as a presenter at a conference, or you just want to go to further your knowledge of the field.
-This FAQ lays out the process for getting funding.
+This post lays out the process for getting funding.

 ## To Do List / Overview